clovis-p/Blocks/README.md

 # Blocks
-Rudimentary 2D shooting game
-Written in C with the SDL library
+Rudimentary 2D shooting game written in C with the SDL library

 ## Controls
 - Move with WASD